Remote creation of invoices

 <currency>Invoice currency – 3 character ISO code</currency>

-<amount>Invoice amount – this is what is used on the payment page</amount>
+<amount>Invoice amount – major units (e.g. 12.95).
+Used on the payment page.</amount>

 <repeat>